 Welcome to Collegium Musicum of London Chamber Choir.
 With a regular membership of about 30 singers – the ensemble is based in Clerkenwell, central London.
 Focusing naturally on a cappella repertoire, the choir also collaborates with some of the leading professional soloists and instrumentalists in the country.
 The choir’s repertoire encompasses sacred music of the Renaissance and Baroque periods as well as music of the nineteenth century and the great secular works of the last 100 years.

 Under 25?
 Sing with the choir for just £10 per concert – special rate.

-Looking to hire an accomplished choir for your wedding or event?
+Looking to hire an accomplished choir for your party, wedding or event?
 Click here for more details.

 Want to join?
 Click here…

 On December 5, CML performed a new interpretation of Brahms’s much-loved Ein Deutsches Requiem at St James’s, Piccadilly.
 With orchestral parts re-arranged by Iain Farrington for seven instruments, the concert presented a sensitive re-working of the Requiem but with choral and solo parts left untouched.
 Soloists Augusta Hebbert and Andrew Rupp joined the choir and an appreciative audience approaching 200 in an all-Brahms programme which also included the haunting Geistliches Lied, opus 30 and the Piano Trio in B Major opus 8.